biolink/biolink-model/guidelines/maintaining-the-model.md

 - Using the `deprecated` slot one can provide a human readable description of why the slot was deprecated
 - Using the `deprecated_element_has_exact_replacement` slot one can define what is the ideal replacement for this slot (if any)

-It's recommended that deprecated classes and slots remain in the model until the next minor release.
+It's recommended that deprecated classes and slots remain in the model until the next major release.

 ## Artifacts